 Method 2: Division

 Another way to find half of a fraction is to divide the fraction by 2.
 Remember that dividing by a number is the same as multiplying by its reciprocal.
-The reciprocal of 2 (or 2/1) is 1/2.
+And the reciprocal of 2 (or 2/1) is 1/2.
 This means dividing 3/4 by 2 is the same as multiplying 3/4 by 1/2, which we already covered in Method 1.

 Let's break it down: